×

 Bunions may worsen with tight, point-toed, or high-heeled shoes.
 Shoes that are too small can exacerbate the underlying cause.
 Women tend to develop painful bunions more than men.

 Over time the bunion can become very painful.
 This causes changes in the shape of the foot and alters the biomechanics, causing general foot and leg pain.
-If the bunion starts pushing on the second toe it causes hammer toes; that’s why early treatment is necessary.
+If the bunion starts pushing on the second toe it causes hammer toes; that’s why early bunion treatment is necessary.

 Our treatment